eqlabs/pathfinder/README.md

 ### Docker compose

+You can also use `docker-compose` if you prefer that to just using Docker.

-Create the folder `pathfinder` where your `docker-compose.yaml is
+Create the folder `pathfinder` where your `docker-compose.yaml` is

 ```bash
 mkdir -p pathfinder